Mason Musso: Breakup and solo project: 2010–2011

-Return of Metro Station: 2011–2017, 2019–2020
+Return of Metro Station: 2013–2017, 2019–2020

-On May 31, 2011, Musso released a track "Ain't So High" on YouTube after acquiring the rights to the Metro Station name.
-On July 20, 2011, Musso announced he was working on a new Metro Station record with help from former members Blake Healy and Anthony Improgo.
-On September 25, 2011, Musso released a second song, "Closer and Closer" on SoundCloud and YouTube with Blake Healy.

-On August 13, 2014, Cyrus returned to the band.
-On June 30, 2015, the band released their second album, Savior.
-They disbanded once again in 2017 but reunited again in 2019, and released the single "I Hate Society" in 2020.
+In August 2013, Musso released the EP, Middle of the Night.
+On August 13, 2014, Cyrus returned to the band and they released their comeback single, "Love and War".
+On October 14, the group released their fourth EP, Gold.
+On June 30, 2015, the band released their second studio album, Savior.
+They disbanded once again in 2017, but reunited again in 2019, and released the single "I Hate Society" in 2020.

 In 2015, Musso was featured in a song with rapper B.LaY titled "It Comes From You".

 Social Order: 2020–present

 In 2020, Musso worked with Louis Vecchio, Matthew Di Panni and Anthony Improgo to start a new project under the name "Social Order".
-Musso spoke in an interview with Alternative Press on why the project started.
+Musso spoke in an interview with Alternative Press on why he started the group.
 He stated, "The whole quarantine has definitely got me wanting to write more, try new projects and experiment with different stuff that I wouldn't normally do."
 Their debut single "Going Outside Dancing" was released that same year.
 The group released an EP titled, How to Lie in 2022.

+In September 2023, Musso collaborated with synthwave artist Dreamkid, singing lead vocals on the song "Take Me On Tonight", which Musso also co-wrote.
+Social Order released their second EP, Tantalize in October 2023.